Joseph M. Demko School: CTS

-The school has to have a full CTS, or Career and Technology, program.
+The school has a full Career and Technology (CTS) program.

 History

-Joseph M. Demko school was granted funding on October 8, 2014, and was planned to cost $16 million to build.
-Construction of the building began in January 2017, and was planned to be completed for the new school year beginning September, 2018.
-Weather delays, however, set back the projected opening date to later in 2019.
+Joseph M. Demko School was granted funding for construction on October 8, 2014 and was planned to cost $16 million.
+Construction began in January 2017, and was planned to be completed for the 2018-19 school year beginning September 2018.
+Weather delayed the opening date to 2019.

 The school was built in the Jensen Lakes neighborhood, and services 900 Kindergarten to grade 9 students from the neighborhood and surrounding areas.
 Construction on the school coincided with the construction of neighboring Sister Alphonse Academy, an elementary-junior high school under Greater St. Albert Roman Catholic Separate School District No.734.

-The school's name was selected by its board in September, 2015.
+The school's name was selected by its board in September 2015.
 It was named after Joseph Demko, a former teacher, principal, superintendent, and trustee at St. Albert Public Schools.
-In its announcement of the name, the board said that it "believes that schools should be named after persons or concepts that bring honour to the school and district by representing the district's values, beliefs and commitment to students.
+In an announcement, the board said that it "believes that schools should be named after persons or concepts that bring honour to the school and district by representing the district's values, beliefs and commitment to students.
 Mr. Demko exemplifies these traits and has touched thousands of lives during his time with our district.”